carbonplan/sai-downscaling/docs/input-data.md

 NASA-NEX stores are virtual: the icechunk store holds chunk references that point at the public `s3://nex-gddp-cmip6/` bucket.
+No credentials are needed to read NASA-NEX data; the virtual NASA-NEX stores are virtual: the Icechunk store holds chunk references that point at the public `s3://nex-gddp-cmip6/` bucket.
 No credentials are needed to read NASA-NEX data; the virtual chunk container is configured for anonymous access automatically.

 ```{code-cell} python